 1. Chill, Diverse People

 Anchorage, Alaska, has the one of the most diverse populations in terms of ethnicity and culture in all the U.S., even beating out Queens, New York; Mountain View, a neighborhood in Anchorage, is the most diverse area whole state.
-The heterogeneity of the population is due to the large presence of Alaska Native, which many other states lack.
+The heterogeneity of the population is due to the large presence of Alaska Natives, which many other states lack.
 Still, the overall demographic is majority white, in large due to the multiple military bases that bring people from all around the world to Anchorage.

 Growing up, three of my best friends were Alaska Native, all from different groups.
 Having friends who were of a different race from me helped me to see beyond color and realize how diverse the world actually is.
 If you come to visit or live in Anchorage, you’ll definitely see multiple cultures interact.

 Also, people in Anchorage invented the word chill.
 Seriously, you’ll see wealthy people walking into a fancy restaurant wearing jeans and t-shirts.
 Actually, there are not that many “fancy” restaurants to begin with.
 Alaskans don’t really care about fashion, whether they’re rich or broke, young or old.
-Of course, there are exceptions; there are still cute boutiques people can shop at, but clothing isn’t really a symbol of status in Alaska like it is in other places in the U.S.
+Of course, there are exceptions; there are still cute boutiques people can shop at, but clothing isn’t really a symbol of status in Alaska like it is in other places in the U.S. The only clothing item we really care about are getting the best insulated work boots.

 When I traveled to New York and stayed in Manhattan, I went to this one fancy restaurant that I hadn’t realized was fancy, since the outside looked like a rundown diner, but once I entered and saw men in seriously fine tailored suits, I was taken aback.
 I felt completely underdressed and out of place.
-That feeling of not belonging to a certain class isn’t as prominent in Alaska—yes, there will be more wealthy people and more working-class people, but you wouldn’t necessarily notice that based on clothing.
+That feeling of not belonging to a certain class isn’t as prominent in Alaska — yes, there will be more wealthy people and more working-class people, but you wouldn’t necessarily notice that based on clothing.

 The entirety of the state has a very laid-back feel to it, so if you love an easy-going flow, then Alaska is one of the best places for you to live.
 However, if you love the bustling pace of New York, you might go a little stir crazy in Anchorage.